whatsupmailbox/whatsupmailbox.github.io/_posts/2015-10-02-FabFitFun-Subscription-Box-Fall-2015-Review-Coupon.md

 <figcaption>The info magazine</figcaption>
 <br>

-<p>This month FabFitFun changed their info sheet into a magazine.
+<p>This month <a href="http://xo.fff.me/cwUVT" target="_blank">FabFitFun</a> changed their info sheet into a magazine.
 I actually love it!
 It's very informational and they even modeled every item in the box so we can see how it's on/used.
 So very helpful!</p>

 <p>Here are some pages from the info magazine:</p>
 <center><a href="http://xo.fff.me/cAIsf" target="_blank">